-Beer and Wine License – This is often the type of license that would accompany a pizza shop or similar location where the concept is fast casual, or the food is best when accompanied by a glass of wine, but a full mixed drink menu is not required.
-Full alcohol service is not allowed when buying restaurants for sale with a liquor license of this type as it limits the consumption on premise to beer and wine only.
+Beer and Wine License – This is often the type of license that would accompany a pizza shop or similar location where the concept is fast-casual, or the food is best when accompanied by a glass of wine, but a full mixed drink menu is not required.
+Full alcohol service is not allowed when buying restaurants for sale with a liquor license of this type as it limits the consumption on-premise to beer and wine only.

 Quota License – This is a specific type of license offered in some states where the ability to serve alcohol is subject to a maximum number of locations and they are won through a yearly lottery system.
 They can also be re-sold on the open market.
 Florida is a state with quota licenses and their 4COP-Quota is an example of their quota.
-If someone holds this license in Florida, independent of a restaurant, they may sell it or use it for any concept like a bar or club an don’t have to meet minimum seating, size space or have minimum requirements for food service.
+If someone holds this license in Florida, independent of a restaurant, they may sell it or use it for any concept like a bar or club and don’t have to meet minimum seating, size space, or have minimum requirements for food service.

 For many restaurants for sale with a liquor license, the service of alcohol is measured in relationship to food and nonalcoholic beverages.
-Thus, a business must sell at least 51 percent food or nonalcoholic beverages.
+Thus, a business must sell at least 51 percent of food or nonalcoholic beverages.

 It is important when considering restaurants for sale with real estate to be familiar with the state laws allowing for the service of alcohol.
-Adequate training of all staff members is critical to be sure that you are complying with a regulatory requirements in accordance with the law.
+Adequate training of all staff members is critical to be sure that you are complying with regulatory requirements in accordance with the law.
 In addition, some municipalities require a Server License.
-In In addition to liquor licenses for establishments, this is requirement for individual servers to be licensed.
+In addition to liquor licenses for establishments, this is a requirement for individual servers to be licensed.

-Overall, buying restaurants for sale with a liquor license can be an excellent option to acquire existing cash flow, profitability, trained staff and more.
-Going through the initial application process can be tedious and time consuming.
-The ability to acquire an existing business with the proper license in place can, in some instances, cut down the red tape and provide a short cut to alcohol service.
+Overall, buying restaurants for sale with a liquor license can be an excellent option to acquire existing cash flow, profitability, trained staff, and more.
+Going through the initial application process can be tedious and time-consuming.
+The ability to acquire an existing business with the proper license in place can, in some instances, cut down the red tape and provide a shortcut to alcohol service.